google/vanir/README.md

 ## Quick Start

+### Install Vanir as a package using `pip`

+1. Install Vanir.

+    ```sh
+    pip install vanir
+    ```

+2. To scan your Android repo project located at ~/my/android/repo, run:

+    ```sh
+    python -m vanir.detector_runner repo_scanner Android ~/my/android/repo
+    ```

+3. Find the missing patches identified by Vanir at `/tmp/vanir/report-YYYYMMDDhhmmss.html` and `/tmp/vanir/report-YYYYMMDDhhmmss.json`.

+Alternatively, follow the steps below to use the version from GitHub.

+### Clone Vanir from GitHub
 > [!CAUTION]
 > This instruction is written based on systems using Bazel >= 8.
 For Bazel 7.1
 > and 7.0, edit .bazelrc to enable workspace and disable bzlmod.